WWF SmackDown! Just Bring It: Game modes

 Rather than the Season Modes presented in the previous SmackDown! games, Just Bring It instead has a Story Mode.
 The player is given more control over their wrestler's activities, such as having the ability to choose which WWF title to go after.
 Throughout Story Mode, the player is able to attain unlockables, including additional superstars, arenas, and match types.

 Release

 The game ended up selling more than 400,000 units in North America, for which it was added to the Sony Greatest Hits collection for the PlayStation 2 in October 2002, and became THQ's second Greatest Hits game, only bested by Red Faction.

-However, when the game was re-released, it was renamed to WWE SmackDown!
-Just Bring It because of the World Wrestling Federation's recently lost court battle with the World Wildlife Fund, following which the World Wrestling Federation was renamed to the World Wrestling Entertainment (WWE), although in-game branding was not changed.
+Due to a trademark dispute between the Federation and the World Wildlife Fund over the use of the "WWF" initialism, the Federation changed their name to World Wrestling Entertainment (WWE) in May 2002.
+Later re-releases of the title for PlayStation's budget range were released with WWE branding on packaging, however the internal contents retained all "WWF" references.
+This caused a British legal dispute between the WWE and the World Wildlife Fund.
+WWE won in the Court of Appeal in April 2003 as the court ruled it would have been impractical to have removed the "WWF" references from the game, and the Fund failed to demonstrate any harm caused to their brand.